HenrikBengtsson/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘starsdata’
+    Packages suggested but not available for checking: 'plm', 'starsdata'
     ```

 *   checking whether package ‘stars’ can be installed ...
 NOTE